-- they will determine the school's general policy with approach to provision for children with special educational needs, establish the staffing and funding arrangements and maintain a general oversight of the school's work. - appoint an SEND link governor to take particular interest in and closely monitor the school's work on behalf of children with special educational needs. - on an annual basis report to parents on the special educational needs provision in the school, through their website SEN Information Document.[previously Local Offer]
+- they will determine the school's general policy with approach to provision for children with special educational needs, establish the staffing and funding arrangements and maintain a general oversight of the school's work. - appoint a SEND link governor to take particular interest in and closely monitor the school's work on behalf of children with special educational needs. - on an annual basis report to parents on the special educational needs provision in the school, through their website - SEND Information Document.